Top 11 Ecommerce Trends For 2022-2025

 One that also includes not only Facebook and Instagram, but also Messenger and WhatsApp.

-Searches for “Instagram Shopping” over time.
+Searches for “Instagram Shopping” have increased over 5 years.

 Pinterest has had its eye on commerce since the early days of the platform’s launch.